 A Week Of Outfits With April From All Awear

-The Good Trade's Week of Outfit Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from April Auger, the conscious blogger behind All Awear!
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from April Auger, the conscious blogger behind All Awear!

 // A B O U T A P R I L //

 Job | Style Consultant & Content Creator

 Where To Find Her | Website and Instagram

 Favorite Sustainable Brands | Amour Vert, GAIA, and ABLE

 Some might consider me an unlikely person to be involved in the ethical fashion movement.
 I have loved all things fashion-related from a young age and worked in the fashion industry right out of college.
 I also became certified as a stylist under the tutelage of Stacy London before starting my career in the nonprofit sector.
 Needless to say, I have amassed quite the collection of clothing and accessories over the years.

 On a trip to Indonesia seven years ago, my perspective on consumerism shifted when an unsuspecting loss of luggage forced me to make do with the essentials I had in my backpack.
 I used the small stipend the airline provided to buy from local markets and artisans, most of whom were women.
 As trivial as it may sound, that experience changed the way I looked at clothing because it forced me to buy local, get to know the people who were directly producing the clothing, and think creatively with styling the items I had at my disposal.
 I was so moved by that experience that when I returned from the trip, I made a conscious decision to go on a fashion cleanse and not buy clothes for a year.